The Spiritual Battle: the World the Flesh and the Devil

 For the Lord will not reject forever, for if He causes grief, then He will have compassion according to His abundant lovingkindness.
 For He does not afflict willingly or grieve the sons of men (Lamentations 3:31-33).

-As God’s sons and daughters we can expect hostility from the world:
+As Christians we can expect hostility from the world:

 Do not be surprised, brethren, if the world hates you (1 John 3:13).